This HTML version of

-I’ll start by exploring the effect of convolution with impulses; I’ll use that effect to explain amplitude modulation (AM), which turns out to be useful for understanding the Sampling Theorem.
+I’ll start by exploring the effect of convolution with impulses; I’ll uses that to explain amplitude modulation (AM), which turns out to be useful for understanding the Sampling Theorem.

 11.1 Convolution with impulses

-As we saw in Section 10.4, convolution of a signal with a series of impulses has the effect of adding up shifted, scaled copies of the signal.
+As we saw in Section 10.4, convolution of a signal with a series of impulses has the effect of making shifted, scaled copies of the signal.

-As an example, I’ll read a signal that sounds like a beep:
+As an example, I’ll read signal that sounds like a beep:

 filename = '253887__themusicalnomad__positive-beeps.wav' wave = thinkdsp.read_wave(filename) wave.normalize()